-Once the causal graph structure is identified, the second stage of CD is parameterizing the links.
-Probabilistic parameterization methods such as Bayesian networks allow flexible and faster querying for causal inference.
-A \textit{Bayesian network} (BN) is a probabilistic graphical model representing variables and their conditional dependencies through a directed acyclic graph~\cite{neapolitan2004learning}.
-BNs are parameterized using \textit{conditional probability distributions} (CPD), each node $n$ in the network is modeled as $P(n \mid \mathbf{P A}(n))$ where $\mathbf{P A}(n)$ represents the parents of a node in the network.
-Bayesian networks represent causal relationships between the variables using CPDs as measures of the causal strength between nodes.
-Causality modeling with BNs from a given data involves two phases: 1) building the DAG topology structure, and 2) estimating CPD parameters of the DAG.
-Although parameter estimation is considered a well-studied subject and can be achieved with less computation cost even with limited data availability, learning the DAG structure is more difficult with exponential computational cost as the data and number of variables grow.
+Probabilistic parameterization methods, such as BNs, allow flexible and faster querying for causal inference after building the causal topology structure.
+A BN is a probabilistic graphical model representing variables and their conditional dependencies through a DAG~\cite{neapolitan2004learning}.
+BNs are parameterized using \textit{conditional probability distributions} (CPD), and each node $x_i$ in the network is modeled as $\mathcal{P}(x_i | \mathbf{P A}(x_i))$, where $\mathcal{P}$ is a probability operator, and $\mathbf{P A}(x_i)$ represents the parents of the node $x_i$ in the network.

-\begin{definition} \textit{A Bayesian network} is a probabilistic representation of joint distributions over the variables using a DAG model.
-The CPD is computed using the DAG from data using Bayes and chain rules of probability as follows:
+\begin{definition} \textit{A Bayesian network (BN)} is a probabilistic representation of joint distributions over the variables using a DAG model.
+The CPD is computed using the DAG from data using Bayes and the chain rules of probability as: